centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 -   **Multiplier coefficient of the scheduled task**: Each report design has a weight.
 A scheduled task can multiply this weight according to the parameters used to run the report design.
-The sum of the weight of the running tasks can not exceed the maximum load the reporting engine can handle (defined in General Options).
+The sum of the weight of the running tasks cannot exceed the maximum load the reporting engine can handle (defined in General Options).
 -   **Administrator e-mail notification**: Enable or disable notification when scheduled job is generated.